Exploring Kennedy Presidential History and Airline Aviation History in Dallas, Texas

 MODEL SHOP

 The model shop is a large draw for adults and kids alike.
 The talented craftsmen have outdone themselves with the detailed aircraft on display.
-One volunteer and modeler, Hal Schneider, who is 90 years old, is working on a Vietnam era plane as a gift for a fellow member.
+One volunteer and modeler, Hal Schneider, 90, is working on a Vietnam-era plane as a gift for a fellow member.
 One of my favorite planes, the Gee Bee Model R, is featured prominently in the Air Racing display of the Golden Age of Aviation.

 Gee Bee